 Leaders Clubs provide teens with extensive leadership training, offering opportunities for service to the YMCA and the community.
 Leaders Clubs also serve as a recruiting program for future Y professionals.
 Teens are developed as leaders, fostering within them a culture of service in addition to knowledge and training that will help them better serve others and shape a healthy and productive life for themselves.

-The Davis Family Y Leaders Club meets on Tuesday evenings from 5-6:30 pm in the Training Room.
-Our first meeting will be September 27.
-This year we are welcoming nonmembers as well as members to participate.
-The annual fee is $30/$40 (Members/Nonmembers) for ages 12-18.
+The Davis Family Y Leaders Club meets on Tuesday evenings from 5-7 pm in the Training Room.
+Our first meeting will be September 18.
+This program welcomes YMCA members, as well as nonmembers to participate.
+The annual fee is $35/$40 (Members/Nonmembers) for ages 12-18.

-Register for the Leaders Club program at the Y of your choice at either the Central or Davis Y Service Desk or online (see below).
+You can register for the Leaders Club program at the Y Service Desk or online.

 Youth in Government